tlkh/tf-metal-experiments/README.md

 ### TensorFlow 2.x

 1. Follow the official instructions from Apple [here](https://developer.apple.com/metal/tensorflow-plugin/)
-2. Test that your Metal GPU is working by running `tf.config.list_physical_devices("GPU)`, you should see 1 GPU present (it is not named).
+2. Test that your Metal GPU is working by running `tf.config.list_physical_devices("GPU")`, you should see 1 GPU present (it is not named).
 Later when you actually use the GPU, there will be a more informative printout that says `Metal device set to: Apple M1 Max` or similar.
 3. Now you should be ready to run any TF code that doesn't require external libraries.

 ### HuggingFace Transformers library